 How are burglar alarms installed?

-Burglar alarms typically come in two parts - the central control panel, and the sensors.
+Burglar alarms typically come in 2 parts - the central control panel, and the sensors.

-Unless you’ve opted for a wireless burglar alarm, you’ll need to hook up the central control panel to your home’s electrics.
+Unless you’ve opted for a wireless burglar alarm, you need to hook up the central control panel to your home’s electrics.
 You should get a qualified installation engineer to do this for you.

-The specifics may vary between burglar alarms, but you generally arm and disarm the alarm from the central control panel.
+The specifics might vary between burglar alarms, but you generally arm and disarm the alarm from the central control panel.

 You can place the sensors more or less wherever you like around your house.
-Again, unless you’ve shelled out for wireless tech, you’ll need to connect the sensors to the central console.
+Again, unless you’ve shelled out for wireless tech, you need to connect the sensors to the central console.

 Most burglar alarm sensors are Passive Infrared (PIR) detectors.
 These sensors measure changes in heat in a room.
 If the temperature fluctuates past a certain point after you arm it (indicating something that gives off body heat is in the room), it’ll go off.

 Some burglar alarms come with a separate keypad.
 This lets you arm and disarm the alarm without having to make a dash to the central console before the alarm goes off.

 Anyone can install an alarm in your home but it’s best to use a reputable installer.